MikeJollie2707/MichaelBot/categories/README.md

 from discord.ext import commands

 # Import more Python craps here
+import datetime # Must have if you plan to send an embed

 # Import your craps here
+from categories.utilities import methods # Must have

 class Cog(commands.Cog):
     '''Description of the cog'''